zellwk/zl-fetch/README.md

 ### Supported response types

 zlFetch supports `json`, `text`, and `blob` response types so you don't have to write `response.json()`, `response.text()` or `response.blob()`.

+It also supports streams.
+See [streaming](##streaming) for a better understanding of how this works.

 Other response types are not supported right now.
 If you need to support other response types, consider using your own [response handler](#custom-response-handler)